Online IT Degree

 With some additional courses and/or certifications, your IT degree could land you a position designed for a Computer Science graduate, and vice versa.
 But if you know your career goals ahead of time you can choose the program most suited for that position and save yourself some time and money.

 How long does it take to get an IT degree?

 Earning a bachelor’s degree in IT, as with other bachelor’s programs, generally takes about four years of full-time study.
 You can earn your degree faster by enrolling in an online program.
 Many online programs offer accelerated courses, which may make it possible to graduate in as little as two to three years.

 Are IT jobs in demand?

 For the past 20 years, the information technology field has been booming and that is expected to continue.
 According to the U.S. Bureau of Labor Statistics (BLS), employment of computer and information technology occupations is projected to grow 12% from 2018 to 2028, much faster than the average for all occupations.
 Altogether, these occupations are projected to add about 546,200 new jobs.

 The BLS cites cloud computing, data storage, and cybersecurity as the biggest contributors to growth in the IT industry, but also notes increased demand for professionals in healthcare IT, mobile networking, and data management.
 If you are looking for the most in-demand jobs, these are the areas of IT you should be considering.

 What can I do with an IT degree?

-An online IT degree can open to doors to a long list of in-demand, high paying occupations.
-Which jobs are a good fit will depend on your specialization, courses, certifications and prior experience, as well as what interests you.
+An online IT degree can open doors to a long list of in-demand, high-paying occupations.
+Which jobs are a good fit will depend on your specialization, courses, certifications, and prior experience, as well as what interests you.
 Here are a few examples: